cncf/tag-security/governance/process.md

 Suggestions are an easy way for someone to suggest something to the group for which you do not intend to be the project lead of.
-It is important that you bear in mind when submitting suggestions that if the group does not nominate a lead for the suggestion, the work may not be done.
+It is important that you bear in mind when submitting suggestions that if there is no volunteer to lead the work will not happen.
 Mentoring and co-leading are available to anyone unsure or interested in becoming a project lead, often suggestions have a limited scope of work and are ideal for individuals looking to stretch their professional skills.